KartikChugh/Scavengers/README.md

 ### Powered by Unity
 <img src="imgs/logo-unity.png" width="30%">

-Made in Unity 5 with the aid of their [official tutorial](https://learn.unity.com/project/2d-roguelike-tutorial).
+Made in Unity 5 using [a tutorial](https://learn.unity.com/project/2d-roguelike-tutorial), with tweaks to mechanics and audio.

 ### Maze Venturer